RealityBites

 Marry Me – This is a remake of Train’s song, which I adore.
 I don’t love her singing it.
 However, the end is cool when she duets with Pat Monahan, who I love, love, love.
 But more of the song should have been a duet.

 Broken Umbrella – This song is full of horns and sounds very old-fashioned and boring.
 What is she doing with adult contemporary???
 It’s so awful, saccharine, blech!
+I still felt that way during the concert, this was my bathroom break song.

 You Can Get Your Loving Right Here – This is supposed to be her “sexy” song but again the horns!
 Not a big fan of this song.

-Whatcha Gonna Do – I don’t mind this song, the words are pretty good.
-It’s about a relationship that can never make up its mind.
+Whatcha Gonna Do – This song kind of evokes the feel of "Whatever You Say" from years ago.
+It's a pretty good song about a relationship (man) that can never make up its mind.
 Are we on or off?
 Boy do I understand that.
-I love the “whatever” in this song.
+I love the sarcastic “whatever” in this song.

 Long Distance Lullaby – This is actually a beautiful song to her family when she’s on the road.

 You’re in My House Now – Has the potential to be a sassy song, but there are like two measures in each verse where she goes "la la la la, la la la la, la la la la la la," like she just forgot the words or was too lazy to write them.
 WTF?
-Plus it doesn’t say enough about why it’s good to be in her house, so it leaves you unsatisfied.

 I Give It to You – The first word was Jesus.
 Enough said.
 Fast forward and the CD is finished.
 Bummer.